 9. Learn to Garden Indoors for the Urban Living Revolution

 Both of the gardening projects we’ve listed above require you to have space, either private or shared, to garden in.
 But America (and many other parts of the world) is undergoing a significant demographic shift to more people living in urban environments where gardening and farming spaces just aren’t that easy to come by.
 But that doesn’t mean you can’t still choose to grow a significant portion of your own food and herbs (the food flavor kind, not the other kind).
 As passionate environmentalists and fresh food lovers have shifted to urban environments, they’ve crafted many solutions to gardening indoors or in an urban living situation.
-We can even get you started with this handy list of ten vegetables, herbs and even one fruit that are easy to grow indoors.
 If you live in an urban setting, take some time this summer to try just one trick for growing things that you can eat in your apartment or city-house setting.

 10. Learn to Pickle and Preserve.
 It Will Also Come In Handy for the Zombie Apocalypse.